junior-devleague-educators/project-template/project-guide.md

 - If students finish projects early have them help other students who are still completing their projects.
 - If projects are more advanced, you may want to include a screenshot of the finished project to help guide students in their development process.
 - Be clear in your instructions, if it's a bigger project, make sure students wire-frame or map out their ideas first and then stick to that plan to complete their MVP.
+- For projects that are more visual, have students create a GitHub page to showcase their work.

 ### Reference Repos
 - Feel free to create informative repos in GitHub for reference.